PowerDNS/pdns/docs/markdown/recursor/scripting.md

 These scripts can be used to quickly override dangerous domains, fix things that are wrong, for load balancing or for legal or commercial purposes.

+Lua is extremely fast and lightweight, easily supporting hundreds of thousands of queries per second.

 As of 3.1.7, queries can be intercepted in two places: before the resolving logic starts to work, plus after the resolving process failed to find a correct answer for a domain.

 ## Configuring Lua scripts